Gabmeister05/Tic-Tac-Toe/README.md

 If player 1 (You) starts first:
 Three Corner Strat;

-- If you start first, go for any corners and from there, you can go for a Triangle-L shape, X shape or Upside down T shape (Plus shape and Askew shape are nearly impossible to get and win and are kinda risky plays)
+- If you start first, go for any corners and from there, you can go for a Triangle-L shape, X shape or Upside down T shape (Plus shape and Askew shape are nearly impossible to win and are kinda risky plays so precede with caution)

 If player 2 (Opp) starts first: